Do you need information on what are functional requirements in software engineering?

 A functional specification document (FSD) carries plenty of importance.
 You create this document to describe the functional requirements of your software application.

 An FSD goes into great detail to describe what an application software will do.
-Functional requirements describe the different functionalities of the system, and describes the corresponding system behavior.
+Functional requirements describe the different functionalities of the system and describe the corresponding system behavior.
 Your FSD should include the following details:

 - The scope of the system;